INEOS financial squeeze & Glazer entrenchment — Stadium private funding, debt risks, Nice sale & fan backlash

 Why has Sir Jim Ratcliffe lowered the asking price for Nice?

-Ratcliffe is keen to offload Nice to reshuffle Ineos' portfolio amid the club's success.
+Ratcliffe has cut the asking price for Nice to facilitate a quicker sale as INEOS reshuffles its portfolio amid Nice's success.
 This signals no fresh cash injection for Manchester United.

 Ratcliffe drops Nice sale price signaling no fresh Utd cash; £2bn+ private funding for 100k Old Trafford amid £1.3bn debt/£400M losses/£150m cap despite CL £70m.
 Fan fury over evictions softened by new Levy multiyear OT fan upgrades (draught taps/self-service bars 2026-27).
-Berrada £32m H1 profit/job cuts key for Q3/refinancing.
+Berrada £32m H1 profit/job cuts key for Q3/refinancing; Bruno stay tied to INEOS ambition promise; INEOS prioritizes signings over perm manager with £100m sales.